kylebowen/100-days-of-code/log.md

 **Thoughts:** Don't feel like I accomplished much today, but I do have a better understanding of how some of the tests work.
 So _that's_ something.

 **Link to work:** [Team Awesome Games](https://github.com/kylebowen/team-awesome-gaming/commit/d03b776da79694b143bf76506d45102d4e034f3b)

+### Day 36: February 9, 2017

+**Today's Progress:** No new code. =( Spent my time brainstorming and planning how in the world to make multiplayer work.
+Think I almost have it...

+**Thoughts:** Frustrating day.
+Got really sucked into figuring out some problems at work and used up most of my productive brain.
+Hope tomorrow is better spent.

+**Link to work:** N/A